Angkor Wat: Restoration and conservation challenges

 In the 21st century, teams from several countries including France, India, Japan and China are involved in Angkor Wat conservation projects.
 The German Apsara Conservation Project (GACP) was launched to protect the devatas, and other bas-reliefs that decorate the temple from further damage when the organization's survey found that around 20% of the reliefs were in very poor condition mainly because of natural erosion and deterioration of the stone, but also in part also due to earlier restoration efforts.
 Microbial biofilms degraded sandstone at Angkor Wat.
 Other work involved the repair of collapsed sections of the structure and prevention of further collapse.
 For example, the west facade of the upper level was buttressed by scaffolding in 2002.
 A Japanese team completed the restoration of the north library of the outer enclosure in 2005.
 Replicas have been made to replace some of the lost or damaged sculptures.

 In December 2015, it was announced that a research team from the University of Sydney found a previously unseen ensemble of buried towers that were built and demolished during the construction of Angkor Wat, as well as a massive structure, with wooden fortifications, of unknown purpose on its south side.
 The findings included evidence of low-density residential occupation, a road grid, ponds and mounds in the region.
 These discoveries indicated that the temple precinct, bounded by a moat and wall, may not have been used exclusively by the priestly elite, as was previously thought.

 Architecture

-Angkor Wat is a Hindu-Buddhist temple complex.
+Angkor Wat is a Buddhist temple complex.
 Located on a site measuring 162.6 ha within the ancient Khmer capital city of Angkor, it is considered as the largest religious structure in the world by Guinness World Records.